10 Ways to Give Back as a Family (Free Printable for Inspiration, Too!)

 As another idea (and if your budget allows), consider surprising a family or person in need with some basic groceries or a grocery store gift card to help lighten the load!
 If you’ll be buying the groceries yourself, you can even plan for them to be delivered directly to their door!

-8. Plan ways of surprise giving.
+8. Plan ways of surprise giving and acts of kindness.

 Surprising random strangers unexpectedly feels so good!
 For ideas, you can grab some cash and leave it in unexpected places like a gas station or vending machine, pay for the person behind you in the fast-food or Starbucks drive-through line, or you could even grab some 5 or 10 dollar gift cards and hand them to strangers as you walk down the street!